Governor Kate Brown Announces Updates to the County Watch List

 The County Watch List allows the state to prioritize resources and assistance to counties that are seeing the broadest spread of COVID-19.
 When a county is placed on the Watch List, the Oregon Health Authority increases monitoring and communication, and deploys additional technical assistance and resources, such as epidemiological support, case investigation, and contact tracing help.

-Governor Brown added, “Together, all of us play a part in helping keep our friends, families, and neighbors safe and healthy.
-With cold and flu season approaching, it’s also a great time to get your flu shot, to help make sure our frontline health care workers have the bed capacity and resources they need to continue treating COVID-19 patients.”
+Governor Brown added, “The Watch List signifies caution.
+When we are able to address community spread early on, the more likely we are to be successful in curbing that spread.
+While OHA offers support and resources to help county officials prevent further case spikes, it remains up to all community members to do their part.
+I urge all Oregonians to continue wearing face coverings, watch your physical distance, wash your hands often, and stay home if you feel sick.
+Now is also a good time to schedule your flu shot.”

-The complete County Watch List now includes the following four counties: Benton, Clatsop, Malheur, and Umatilla.
+The complete County Watch List now includes the following five counties: Benton, Clatsop, Lane, Malheur, and Umatilla.